 But a will alone will not avoid probate court.

-Our Pasadena probate lawyer can walk you through what it takes to keep your assets out of probate and more money in your estate.
+Our probate attorneys can walk you through what it takes to keep your assets out of probate and more money in your estate.